 In the following I will show you some of the basics of BuddyPress, go into the possibilities, but also point out the legal risks and limits of BuddyPress.
 After this step by step guide you should be able to create a simple community out of your WordPress system and network with your friends, a sports club or other smaller communities.

 In order to set up BuddyPress, you first need a "normal" WordPress.
 Especially with the BuddyPress attachment there are many possibilities and settings that can be made.
 In order to test these functions in peace and quiet, I recommend that you first secure the freshly installed website against external access.

-- If you want your live-site during the test to continue to be available, I recommend you to test imStaging .
-With one click you RAIDBOXES activate a staging and you can test new Plugins ones there without risk.
-If you are satisfied with the result, you can go live with the changes with just one click.
+- If you want your livesite to remain accessible during the test, I recommend testing at Staging .
+At RAIDBOXES you activate a Staging environment with one click and can test new Plugins there without risk.
+If you are satisfied with the result, you can switch the changes live with one click.

-After installing thisPlugins , your is WordPress already ready for community features and can be customized and configured on many levels.
+After installing this Plugins your WordPress is ready for community features and can be customized and configured on many levels.

 Recommendation: In a community, profiles and some information about the users are now standard.
 My recommendation is to activate this setting.

 Here you can define whether your users can change their notification settings themselves or not.
 For example, they can be notified about updates from their friends, etc.